Many Canadians are wondering where they can travel right now, should they choose to do so.

 See more of Belgium’s entry rules

-Bonaire reopend for Canadian tourists on November 1
+Bonaire reopened for Canadian tourists on November 1

-Canadians will need to bring a 72-hour negative PCR test in order to enter, as well as have travel insurance that covers covid.
+Vaccinated Canadians will need to bring a 48-hour negative PCR test in order to enter, as well as have travel insurance that covers covid.
 Unvaccinated Canadians require a 24-hour PCR, which is a very tough turn around time.

 Air Canada usually flies directly from Toronto but has not yet resumed flights due to demand.